Fred Matiang'i: Cabinet Secretary for Interior and Coordination of National Government

-Relationship with the opposition
+(2017–2018) post-election crisis and opposition crackdown

 Matiangi while occupying one of the highest dockets a public civil servant can hold, has not been short of conflicts with the opposition.
 During the 2017 Kenya presidential election, Matiangi took a hard stance against the opposition protests aimed at the Independent Electoral and Boundaries Commission.
 His ministry, of which the national police falls under would clash with the opposition violently during their demonstrations.